HanaOrg/Konbini/doc/kps.md

 ![KPS Valid Source sets](./srcsets.png)

-You can specify a srcset for PPAs, and a srcset+srcname for Flatpak remotes, Scoop buckets, and Chocolatey repos.
+You can specify a srcset for PPAs, and a srcset+srcname for Flatpak remotes, Scoop buckets, Homebrew taps, and Chocolatey repos.

+If you only need the name (like, for example, for the `extras` Scoop bucket which lacks a URL), just set the URL to a dash (`-`) and it'll be ignored.